codermarcel/SimpleController/README.md

 # SimpleController
-Convinient and simple silex controller using reflection Inspired by https://gist.github.com/igorw/4524636
+Convenient and simple silex controller using reflection Inspired by https://gist.github.com/igorw/4524636

+# Introduction

+SimpleController is a conv

 #Installation